FLAMEGPU/FLAMEGPU/readme.md

 ## Copyright and Software Licence

 FLAME GPU is copyright the University of Sheffield 2009 - 2017.
-The Library, examples and all source code are covered by the [LICENCE](LICENCE).
+The Library, examples and all source code are covered by the [LICENSE](LICENSE).

 ## Release Notes